Generalized Feynman-Kac Formula under volatility uncertainty: -Setting

-\begin{subsection}{Exit times in the $G$-setting} In the following we summarize some results given in \cite{liu} about exit times for semimartingales in the $G$-setting, which we use in Section \ref{sec:results}.
+In the following we summarize some results given in \cite{liu} about exit times for semimartingales in the $G$-setting, which we use in Section \ref{sec:results}.
 In \cite{liu}, a general nonlinear expectation is considered, however for simplicity we now state the results for the $1$-dimensional $G$-expectation.
 Moreover, instead of dealing with open sets in $\mathbb{R}^d$ we only work with open intervals in $\mathbb{R}$.